Category : Miscellaneous

 It is also possible that a particular behaviour causes a particular outcome only when another behaviour is present or absent.
 For example, for nurturance to be effective, care together with faith in others’ ability is required, but there should be no competitiveness.
 What constructs will help us make this empirical?
 If it cannot be empirical, this is at best qualitative data supported by judgment.
 It cannot have empirically confirmed predictive validity.

 All these have to be tested and empirically established through longitudinal studies over long periods of time, with the same set of people, in pre-set contexts, where there is no other potential interference.
 How long should the longitudinal period be?
 How many people should be studied?
-How do we control and isolate the contextual factors?
+How to control and isolate the contextual factors?
 All these become critical before we can claim that we can predict job, role or leadership success based on a set of behaviours or what we call psychometric tools.

 My proposition is not that we should rely on our current subjective judgmental approach and not use any tools.